Apress/agile-ai-in-pharo/README.md

 - NEAT neuroevolution algorithm
 - Mario-like game

+Furthermore, all the scripts and code snippets are provided in the `scripts` folder.

 ## Releases

 Release v1.0 corresponds to the code in the published book, without corrections or updates.